William Contreras Player Props: Brewers vs. Nationals

 William Contreras At The Plate

-- Among the qualified hitters in baseball, he ranks 35th in batting average, 36th in on-base percentage, and 55th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 36th, and he is 51st in the league in slugging.

+- Contreras will look to extend his four-game hitting streak.
+He's batting .364 with one homer during his last outings.

-- Contreras has picked up a hit in 59 of 86 games this season, with multiple hits 26 times.
+- Contreras has reached base via a hit in 60 games this year (of 87 played), and had multiple hits in 27 of those games.

-- He has hit a home run in 12.8% of his games this year, and 3.1% of his trips to the dish.
+- In 12.6% of his games this season, he has hit a home run, and 3% of his trips to the plate.

-- Contreras has had at least one RBI in 33.7% of his games this season (29 of 86), with two or more RBI 11 times (12.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- Contreras has driven in a run in 30 games this season (34.5%), including 11 games with more than one RBI (12.6%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 36 of 86 games this season, and more than once 8 times.
+- He has scored in 36 of 87 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.